ovr.news

 What bias does this lens correct?

-Declinism, the belief that everything was better before, is a common cognitive trap.
-Pinker (2018) and Rosling (2018) documented how people systematically believe the world is getting worse, even when data shows otherwise.
-This lens finds cultural heritage, traditions, and discoveries that show human creativity and culture continue to flourish.
+Declinism and presentism — the feeling that everything was better before, or that only the present matters.
+Pinker (2018) and Rosling (2018) showed how people systematically believe the world is getting worse even when data says otherwise.
+This lens finds archaeology, rediscovered knowledge, and historical context surfacing — the past opening up rather than fading away.

 What does this lens find?